Massachusetts Eviction Notice Templates (5)

 Step 8 – Eviction Date

-The execution order must be served on the tenant by the sheriff or a constable within three (3) months of the eviction judgment.
-Once the order is served, the tenant will have forty-eight (48) hours to vacate.
-If the tenant continues to occupy the premises after forty-eight (48) hours, the sheriff/constable may remove the individual from the property.
+The Execution Order will be served on the tenant by the sheriff or a constable, giving the tenant 48 hours to vacate.
+If the tenant continues to occupy the premises after 48 hours, the sheriff or constable will forcibly remove the individual.